 - The project was selected by the Catalan Association of Public Universities (ACUP) as an example of Catalan research that supports a sustainable development by promoting the equality of opportunities.
 Click here.

 ROMA INCLUSION IN EDUCATION: FOSTERING CONSTRUCTIVE ATTITUDES AND GOOD PRACTICES IN THE BARCELONA AREA (Co-funded by the Rights, Equality and Citizenship (REC) Programme of the European Union under Grant Agreement JUST/2015/RDIS/AG/DISC/9372).
-Director and principal investigator, 2017-2018.
+Principal investigator, 2017-2018.

 DIASPORA LINK: Transnational Diaspora Entrepreneurship as a Development Link between Home and Residence Countries (Financed by the European Commission, H2020 Marie Curie Actions RISE).
-Researcher, 2016-2017.
+Postdoctoral researcher, 2016-2017.

 IMMIGRANTS’ PERCEPTIONS ON INTEGRATION IN TWO INSTITUTIONAL FRAMEWORKS, SWEDEN AND SPAIN (Funded by a postdoctoral grant from the research foundation ahlstromska.se/Stockholm University).
-Director and researcher, 2014-2015.
+Principal investigator, 2014-2015.

 DO WELFARE REGIMES MATTER?
 Migration and Care/Domestic Work in two Institutional Contexts, Sweden and Spain: A Multi-Tier Design (Funded by Riksbankens Jubileumsfond/The Swedish National Bank).
-Researcher and consultant, 2013-2016.
+Postdoctoral researcher and consultant, 2013-2016.

 CIVGOV: Organised Civil Society and European Governance (Financed by the European Union's Fifth Framework Programme).
-Researcher within WP3 on anti-discrimination organizations in Sweden, 2005.
+Predoctoral researcher within WP3 on anti-discrimination organizations in Sweden, 2005.